Log Calabi-Yau mirror symmetry and non-archimedean disks: Log Calabi-Yau pairs

-\begin{definition} Let $U \subset Z$ be a projective snc compactification.
-Let $D \coloneqq Z \setminus U$.
-We say an essential one stratum is {\it almost minimal} if it meets only essential irreducible components of $D$ (in which case, by\cref{prop:dualcomplex} and \cref{prop:term}, $C$, is a complete intersection of $\dim Z -1$ essential boundary divisors, and in addition meets exactly two other boundary divisors, each essential, and moreover $C = \bbP^1$.
-This all follows from \cref{prop:dualcomplex} and \cref{prop:term}).
-We say that $U \subset Z$ is {\it almost minimal} if every essential $1$-stratum is almost minimal. \end{definition}
+\begin{definition-lemma} We say an essential one stratum is {\it almost minimal} if it meets only essential irreducible components of $\bbD$.
+In this case $C$ is a complete intersection of $\dim Y -1$ essential boundary divisors, and in addition meets exactly two other boundary divisors, each essential, and moreover $C = \bbP^1$.

-\begin{proposition} Let $U$ be a smooth log Calabi-Yau with maximal boundary satisfying \cref{ass:SYZ}.
-Then it has an almost minimal model. \end{proposition} \begin{proof} Let $(X,D \coloneqq X \setminus U)$ be a dlt minimal model.
-By Hironoka there is a birational map $p\colon X' \to X$, which is an isomorphism over a neighborhood of the snc locus of $(X,D)$ (so in particular $U \subset X'$), such that $(X',D' \coloneqq X' \setminus U)$ is snc.
-By the definition of dlt, there are no essential exceptional divisors, so, by the definition of minimal model, the polar divisor (as in \cref{prop:dualcomplex}) in $X'$ is the strict transform, $\tD$, of $D$.
-A codimension $k$ stratum of $\tD$ maps into a stratum of $D$ of codimension at least $k$.
-It follows that $p$ is an isomorphism in a neighborhood of the closed one strata of $D'$, and that these are exactly the essential one strata for $U \subset X'$.
-So $U \subset X'$ is almost minimal by \cref{prop:dualcomplex}. \end{proof}
+We say that $(\bbY,\bbD)$ is {\it almost minimal} if every essential $1$-stratum is almost minimal. \end{definition-lemma} \begin{proof} This all follows from \cref{prop:dualcomplex} and \cref{prop:term}. \end{proof} \begin{proposition} Let $(\bbY,\bbD)$ satisfy \cref{ass:SYZ}.
+Then it has an almost minimal model, i.e. an snc almost minimal pair $(\bbX,\bbD_{\bbX})$ with $\bbX \to \obbY$ projective, and a birational map $f:\bbY \dasharrow \bbX$ whose exceptional locus is contained in $\bbD$, and the exceptional locus of the inverse is contained in $\bbD_{\bbX}$. \end{proposition} \begin{proof} Let $(\bbX,\bbD)$ be a dlt minimal model.
+By Hironaka there is a birational map $p\colon \bbX' \to \bbX$, which is an isomorphism over a neighborhood of the snc locus of $(\bbX,\bbD)$ such that $(\bbX',\bbD')$ is snc.
+As $\bbX$ is $\bbQ$-factorial, the exceptional locus is the union of the exceptional divisors.
+By the definition of dlt, there are no essential exceptional divisors, so, by the definition of minimal model, the polar divisor (as in \cref{prop:dualcomplex}) in $\bbX'$ is the strict transform, $\tbbD$, of $\bbD$.
+Also, take any essential stratum of $(\bbX',\bbD')$, it is by definition an intersection of essential divisors, and so it is not contained in the exceptional locus, and thus its image is an essential stratum of $\bbD$ of the same dimension.
+Dlt implies snc in a neighborhood of any $1$ or $0$ stratum, it follows that $p$ and $p^{-1}$ are isomorphisms in a neighborhood of any essential $1$ or $0$ stratum -- and note by the definition of minimal, $\bbX$ has only essential strata.
+It follows that $(\bbX',\bbD')$ is almost minimal. \end{proof}